Dark Sky Field Talks

 The Brightness of the Void

-Join us on this evening walk as we explore the infinite rainbow that fills our cosmos.
-Mission Modeler Leslie Heid from JPL's Deep Space Network discusses the electromagnetic spectrum, how we see what stars are made of, and the advantages and disadvantages of different wavelengths for use in spacecraft communications.
+Join us under the stars as we explore the infinite rainbow that fills our cosmos.
+Mission Modeler Leslie Heid from JPL's Deep Space Network discusses the electromagnetic spectrum and the advantages and disadvantages of different wavelengths for use in spacecraft communications.
+Short walk to viewing area—bring a red light and a blanket or chair.

 8:30 PM – 9:30 PM, Zabriskie Point Short walk up a paved path with a ~17% grade